Council planning committee throws out plans for 100 homes on Hucknall's Misk Hills

 The authority is also currently failing to demonstrate a five-year supply of new housing and the developer said there are ‘unresolved questions’ about future new homes in the district.

-However, Christine Sarris, the council’s assistant director for planning, said these points still did not demonstrate ‘exceptional circumstances’ for building new homes on greenbelt land.
+However, Christine Sarris, council assistant director for planning, said these points still did not demonstrate ‘exceptional circumstances’ for building new homes on greenbelt land.

 She recommended refusal of the development and told councillors: “The development will have an urbanising impact on the greenbelt in this location, impacting upon its localness.